ABCD-STUDY/nda-abcd-collection-3165/docs/inputs.md

 ## 1. About this Document

 The data collection contains anatomical MRI images (T1w and T2w), functional MRI images processed through [a modified version](https://github.com/DCAN-Labs/DCAN-HCP) of the [minimal preprocessing pipeline for the Human Connectome Project (HCP)](https://doi.org/10.1016/j.neuroimage.2013.04.127), and spin-echo field maps used in preprocessing.
-BIDS-formatted diffusion-weighted images and their field maps are included as input data, but have not been minimally preprocessed.
+BIDS-formatted diffusion-weighted images and their field maps are included as input data via , but have not been minimally preprocessed.
 This document describes the BIDS input data and the steps involved in setting it up for processing through the ABCD-BIDS pipeline.
+Other documents describe how to [download the data](https://collection3165.readthedocs.io/en/stable/recommendations/#4-downloading-and-unpacking-data) using our [nda-abcd-s3-downloader](https://github.com/ABCD-STUDY/nda-abcd-s3-downloader) tool.

 ## 2. Input Data Subsets Breakdown